-- Activities for visual learning styles

-- Activities for auditory learning styles

-- Activities for studial learning styles

-- Activities for kinaesthetic learning style

-12. Materials should take into account that learners differ in affective attitudes
+- Activities for visual learning styles (e.g. learners prefer to see the language written down) - Activities for auditory learning styles (e.g. learners prefer to hear the language) - Activities for studial learning styles (e.g. learners like to pay conscious attention to the linguistic features of the language and want to be correct) - Activities for kinaesthetic learning style (e.g. learners prefer to do something physical, such as following instructions for a game) - 12.
+Materials should take into account that learners differ in affective attitudes